cvargas4/MouseSongAnalyzer_AcousticAnalysis/README.md

 ## Set up and Running

-The only dependancy is numpy
+The only dependencies are numpy and scipy
+Scipy is used to smooth one plot, can be skipped if desired.
 `
-pip install numpy
+pip install numpy matplotlib  scipy

 `
 <br/><br/>
 <br/><br/>